Allergic Reaction (cont.)

 Allergic Reaction - Experience

-Please describe your experience with allergic reaction.
+Please describe your experience with an allergic reaction.

 Allergic Reaction - Home Remedies